kristinashirk/digital-tech/_posts/2019-09-02-git and GitHub.md

 4. To push your repository to your GitHub cloud account, select **Publish repository**.

 ## Make and commit changes to your repository
+1. Open files in Atom
+	a.
+File > Open Folder, then navigate to "Template_Website" on your desktop.

+    b.
+Select **OK**.
+    **NOTE** Atom does not wrap text bt default, so you will notice your code running out of frame.
+To turn on test wrapping, **View > Toggle Soft Wrap**.

+2.